Create PDF Forms with LibreOffice

 Download: PDF Form Example

 The example PDF can be opened and edited with a standard PDF viewer.
 E.g.:

-Adobe Reader has introduced a more convoluted and confusing system of add-on services that includes a signing and uploading to Adobe's servers.
+Note for Adobe Reader: Version 11 allows to save forms as described above.
+For Adobe Reader 10 and earlier versions there is a more convoluted system of add-on services that includes a signing and uploading to Adobe's servers.
 To simply save an updated form do the following steps: In the toolbar click on Sign.
 A menu will appear to the right of the document.
 Click "Done Signing".
 A pop up window "Done Signing" may appear, here click confirm.
 A "Save As" dialogue window will appear, change folder or file name if needed and click Save.
 A pop up window "Deliver Your Signed Document" will appear, here click "Not Now".
 Whew - Finally done!
 To avoid these complex steps it is recommended to use a different PDF viewer than Adobe Reader.